petebachant/kEpsilonSources/README.md

 kEpsilonSources
 ===============

-Modified kEpsilon turbulence model for OpenFOAM, which uses fvOptions for adding source terms
+Modified kEpsilon turbulence model for OpenFOAM, which uses fvOptions for adding source terms.